Langevin dynamics of lattice Yang-Mills-Higgs and applications: Notation and definitions

 Turning to the other terms in \eqref{e:CS}, the field $\Phi$ takes values in a space $M$ where the Lie group $G$ acts on.
 The space $M$ can be either a vector space endowed with an inner product in which case the $G$-action is an orthogonal representation on $M$, or a non-linear space, more precisely a Riemannian manifold on which $G$ has a metric preserving action.
 Note that $|Q_e \Phi_y - \Phi_x|^2$ is a generalization of the usual kinetic term $(\nabla\Phi)^2$, but this term is now coupled with the field $Q$ in order to obtain a gauge invariant model.
 We will call \begin{equ}[e:cov-der] Q_e \Phi_y - \Phi_x \end{equ} the (discrete) gauge covariant derivative of $\Phi$, which is named due to its gauge covariance property, i.e. transforming $(Q,\Phi)$ in the covariant derivative by a gauge transformation $g$ amounts to the action of $g$ on the entire covariant derivative, see \eqref{e:cov-D}.

-We list and discuss some of the common (or natural) choices of the Higgs target spaces $M$ and the action of $G$ on it.

-\begin{enumerate}[leftmargin=1cm] \item $\Phi_z \in \R^N$, with $|\Phi_z|=|\Phi_z|_{\R^N}$, and $Q_e \Phi_y$ in \eqref{e:CS} is simply understood as the product of a matrix and a vector.
-This is often called the fundamental representation of $G=SO(N)$ on $\mR^N$ in physics (c.f. \cite[Section~15.4]{MR1402248}). \footnote{Also called the defining representation.
-Note that this physics terminology is different from the ``fundamental representation'' in representation theory which refers to an irreducible representation of a semisimple Lie group whose highest weight is a fundamental weight.}
+We list and discuss some of the common and natural choices of the Higgs target spaces $M$, endowed with a distance $|\cdot |$, and the action of $G$ on it. \footnote{``Defining representation'' is also called the ``fundamental representation'' of $G=SO(N)$ on $\mR^N$ in physics (c.f. \cite[Section~15.4]{MR1402248}).
+Note that this is different from the ``fundamental representation'' in representation theory which refers to an irreducible representation of a semisimple Lie group whose highest weight is a fundamental weight.} $\!\!$ \footnote{We endow the distance $|\cdot|_{\R^N}$ on $\mS^{N-1}$ since it is more convenient than the sphere (Riemannian) distance on $\mS^{N-1}$; of course they are equivalent.}